rakeshkumariiita/TaskManager/README.md

 * Database : Postgres 16(Make sure to change peer to md5 in hba config of postgres) Make specific user and add those username/password in database.yml

 Setup Process :
-Install ruby, rails and postgres in linux enviroment or mac or windows(powershell wsl) run following command after pulling the repo from github and setting up postgres bundle install
+* Install ruby, rails and postgres in linux enviroment or mac or windows(powershell wsl)
+* Run following command after pulling the repo from github and setting up postgres
+* bundle install
-Make changes to database.yml(update username password based on postgres setup) rake db:create   // It will create the database rake db:migrate  // It will create the tables in dababase rake db:seed     // It will fill the seed data in tables rails console    // It will open console then add new user as per below commands(Add User) rails s          // It will run the server at 3000 port) Open brower and access localhost:3000
+* Make changes to database.yml(update username password based on postgres setup)
+* rake db:create   // It will create the database
+* rake db:migrate  // It will create the tables in dababase
+* rake db:seed     // It will fill the seed data in tables
+* rails console    // It will open console then add new user as per below commands(Add User)
+* rails s          // It will run the server at 3000 port) Open brower and access localhost:3000
 It will prompt for the login screen(email/password) Use the same used to create user via console and then the application is your to CRUD Tasks

 * Add a User in User Table via Rails console (Following commands) task-manager(dev)> user = User.new(:email_address => "temporary@temp.com")